 Sugar Conversion Chart for Paleo and Keto

-Have you ever had a recipe that calls for sugar?
-And you want to use a keto or paleo sweetener?
-Check out this easy conversion chart for quick substitutions.
+Have you ever had a recipe that calls for sugar and you want a replacement?
+This easy sugar substitute conversion chart can help!

+Sugar Conversion Chart for Paleo and Keto